 Furthermore, parents or caretakers of children younger than 21 can also be accepted as beneficiaries of Medicaid if the child’s parent is:

 - Not living with the child.

 So long as you can provide proof of your income, and your other eligibility qualifications when you apply for medical assistance benefits, you will be accepted into the program.
-Explore the different Medicaid qualifications by downloading our informative guide.
+Explore the different Medicaid requirements by downloading our informative guide.

-California Medicaid Eligibility Through Other Program Enrollment
+Learn About California Medicaid Through Other Program Enrollment

 Multiple methods are available for how to qualify for Medicaid in CA, as proved by the information provided in the sections above.
 However, another way to determine who is eligible for Medicaid in CA is by seeing if applicants are already members of another accepted state program.
 Members of all of the following programs may also receive medical assistance from Medi-Cal: CalFresh, CalWorks, Foster Care or Adoption Assistance Program, SSI, Refugee Assistance Program.